 Punch holes all around the outside of your paper plate.
 Try to make them as evenly spaced as possible, though don’t worry about being exact.

-Once your apple is complete, cut a rectangle of brown paper and a leaf shape out of green paper.
-Glue together, then glue on the back of the plate.
+Once your apple is complete, cut a rectangle of brown paper for the stem as well as a leaf shape out of green paper.
+Glue the paper stem and leaf together, then glue on the back of the plate.